 - Tampering with the election of any student organization.

-Disruption or obstruction of teaching, research, administration, conduct proceedings, other university activities, including its public-service functions on or off campus, or other authorized non-university activities.
+Disruption or obstruction of teaching, research, administration, conduct proceedings, other university activities, including its public-service functions on or off campus or university-sponsored or supervised activities.

 Attempted or actual theft of and/or damage to property of the university or property of a member of the university community or other personal or public property.

-Hazing, an act that endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation/admission into, affiliation with or as a condition of continued membership in a group or organization.
+Hazing, an act that endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation or admission into, affiliation with or as a condition of continued membership in a group or organization.
 The express or implied consent of the student will not be a defense to a violation of hazing.
 The willing participation or acquiescence of the student subject to the hazing activity is no defense and is still a violation of this policy.

-Violation of federal, state, or local laws and ordinances on university premises or at university-sponsored or -supervised activities.
-Violations of federal, state or local laws and ordinances that occur off campus when the conduct adversely affects the university community or the behavior reflects a clear disregard for this Code, state law or federal law.
+Violation of federal, state or local laws and ordinances on university premises or at university-sponsored or -supervised activities.
+Violations of federal, state or local laws and ordinances that occur off campus when the conduct adversely affects a member of the university community or the behavior reflects a clear disregard for this Code, state law or federal law.

-Use, possession, or distribution of narcotics or other controlled substances, or drug paraphernalia except as expressly permitted by federal law.
-Including the use of prescription medications without proper prescription or used counter to the directions of a valid prescription as well as other substances used to gain a similar effect as illegal drugs.
-Recommended minimum consequences for the possession of drug paraphernalia and use or possession of marijuana or other controlled substances are outlined in 7.13.
+Use, possession or distribution of narcotics or other controlled substances, or related paraphernalia, except as expressly permitted by federal law.
+Including the use of prescription medications without proper prescription or used counter to the directions of a valid prescription.
+Additionally, the misuse of any products for the purposes of gaining a similar effect as illegal drugs.
+Recommended minimum consequences for a violation of this, Section 4.10 are outlined in Section 7.11.

-Use, possession, or distribution of alcoholic beverages, or alcohol paraphernalia (as defined in this Code) except as expressly permitted by the law and university regulations, or public intoxication.
-Alcohol paraphernalia may include such items as empty cans, bottles or any kind of alcohol bong.
-Recommended minimum consequences for violations of the alcohol policy are outlined in 7.13.
+Use, possession, or distribution of alcoholic beverages or alcohol paraphernalia (as defined in this Code) except as expressly permitted by the law and university regulations, or public intoxication on university premises.
+Recommended minimum consequences for violations of the alcohol policy are outlined in Section 7.11.